SingleDigitIQ/cozylights/README.md

 - if certain treshold of light source commonality in an area is reached, those light sources should be ignored

-- would it be possible without too much work to programatically determine global commonality of a node from mapgen? example: all water was made to be a light_source of 1 by a game/mod
+- would it be possible without too much work to programatically determine global commonality of a node from mapgen?

 - add undo